 Driving in Sudan is dangerous.
 You are 4.5 times more likely to be killed in a motor vehicle accident in Sudan than in Australia.
 Hazards include poorly maintained roads and vehicles, dust storms and lack of street lighting.

 Roads in Khartoum are of a better quality than the rest of the country but speeding contributes to serious accidents.
 Crowds can gather quickly following accidents and can become violent.

 - verify local security and road conditions

 - familiarise yourself with local traffic laws and practices

 - make contingency plans.

 You can drive in Sudan with a valid Australian driver's licence and an International Driving Permit (IDP).
-You must obtain your IDP before departing Australia.
+You must get your IDP before departing Australia.

-Check with your travel insurer whether your policy covers you when using a motorcycle, quad bike or similar vehicle.
-Wear, and ensure your passenger wears, a correctly fastened and approved helmet.
+Check if your travel insurance covers you when using a motorcycle, quad bike or similar vehicle.
+Always wear a helmet.

 Only use registered taxis and limousines, preferably those arranged through your hotel.
 Take care when travelling alone at night.

 Avoid using public transport as safety and maintenance standards are poor.